equinor/res2df/docs/usage/grid.rst

 from that module as a by-product of the pillar computations.

-Generating Eclipse include files from grid data
+Generating include files from grid data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you have loaded grid data into a Pandas frame, some operations are easily performed,